 It’s been a wild ride.
 We love housesitting and it has been a big part of us living a nomadic life.

 But back when we were first getting started with housesitting, I really didn’t know what to expect.
-I set up a great profile thanks to the tips from my friend Dani, and I started applying for sits that looked good.
+I set up a great profile thanks to the tips from my friend Dani, got my first housesitting references, and I started applying for sits that looked good.
 And hoped for the best.